andy-byers/CalicoDB/doc/doc.md

 // Insert some key-value pairs into the default table. calicodb::Status s = db->put("lilly", "calico");
 if (s.is_io_error()) {
-    // Handle an I/O error.
+    // Handle a system-level or I/O error.
 }

 s = db->put("freya", "orange tabby");